-Mid March is traditionally known in the garden world as the best time to start a new lawn or repair and reseed an existing one.
-While the ground is still quite warm from the summer heat, the shorter days, cooler nights and heavier autumn dews make it much easier to keep the soil moist.
+Mid March is traditionally known in the garden world as the "best" time to start a new lawn or repair and reseed an existing one.
+March in the Northern Hemisphere is the start of Spring.
+In the Southern Hemisphere, this is the beginning of Autumn.
+While the ground is still quite warm from the summer heat, the shorter days, cooler nights and heavier Autumn dews make it much easier to keep the soil moist.
+But adequate and consistent levels of moisture are the key here to seed sowing success for the Autumn lawn.

 Once the land is cultivated, whiten the ground with a commercial lawn food.
 Blood and bone, or finely pulverised, aged manure (weed free) can also be added.
+Lime can be dusted over soils that are of an acid pH, especially if green algae or moss is visible on the ground.
 The lawn seed is then broadcast as evenly as possible over the surface.
 This can be done with a hired commercial seed spreader or by hand.

 The best way to achieve even coverage is to mark the lawn out into parallel lines.
 Then mark out another set of parallel lines at 90 degrees to the first creating a checkerboard.
 Divide the lawn seed in half.
 Spread one half along the first set of lines and the other half on the other set of lines.